-Milton, FL - Registration is open for the next session of the National Diabetes Prevention Program offered by the Florida Department of Health in Santa Rosa County.
-The first class will be held Monday, January 30, from 4:00 p.m. to 5:00 p.m. at the Florida Department of Health in Santa Rosa County Milton office, 5527 Stewart Street.
-The registration fee is \$25.00 and includes classes led by a trained lifestyle coach, lab tests and a workbook.
+Seats are still available for the next session of the National Diabetes Prevention Program offered by the Florida Department of Health in Santa Rosa County (DOH-Santa Rosa).
+The first class will be held Monday, February 26, from 4:00 p.m. to 5:00 p.m. at the DOH-Santa Rosa Milton office, 5527 Stewart Street.
+The registration fee is \$26.00 and includes classes led by a trained lifestyle coach, lab tests and a workbook.
 Participants may be referred by a primary care provider or self-refer by contacting Susan Howell at 850-564-2263 or Ashlee Turner at 850-564-2304 to register.